photo/openphoto-wordpress/Readme.markdown

 #### Installation

-To install this plugin just drag the openphoto-wordphp folder and the file openphoto-wordpress.php into your `wp-content/plugins` directory.
+To install this plugin just drag the openphoto-wordpress folder and all of its contents into your `wp-content/plugins` directory.

 #### Connecting WordPress to OpenPhoto